moggers87/exhibition/docs/filters.rst

 Please refer `pypandoc project <https://github.com/bebraw/pypandoc>`_ for details.

 Note, pypandoc requires pandoc to be installed.
-It will display a warning without it.
+It will error without it.

 Typogrify
 ^^^^^^^^^